ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 Because there are no declared types on variables or method arguments in Smalltalk, the concept of "type" becomes an emergent property of an object's behavior.
 A Smalltalk object's type can be thought of as "the set of messages to which an object can meaningfully respond."
-In modern parlance this is essentially duck typing--"if it walks like a duck and quacks like a duck, it's a duck."
+In modern parlance, this is essentially duck typing--"if it walks like a duck and quacks like a duck, it's a duck."
 Smalltalkers don't ask "Is this object of type Duck?"--there is no formal type check or interface to query.
 Instead, they ask *"Can this object respond to the messages we associate with a duck (like `quack`or `swim`)?".
 If yes, then for all intents and purposes, it can play the role of a duck in the program.